Brisket ‘n’ Bean Burritos

 - 10 flour tortillas (10 inches), warmed

 - Place brisket in a 5-qt. slow cooker; top with onion and bacon.
 Combine tomato sauce, pepper and salt; pour over meat.
-Cook, covered, on low for 4-1/2 to 5 hours or until meat is tender.
+Cook, covered, on low until meat is tender, 4-1/2 to 5 hours.

 - In a microwave-safe bowl, combine refried beans, salsa and chilies.
 Microwave, covered, on high until heated through, 2-3 minutes.

-- Freeze option: Individually wrap burritos in foil and freeze in a resealable plastic freezer bag.
+- Freeze option: Individually wrap burritos in foil and freeze in freezer container.
 To use, partially thaw overnight in refrigerator.
 Preheat oven to 350°.
-Remove burritos from plastic bag.
 Bake foil-wrapped burritos on a baking sheet until heated through.
 To reheat one burrito, remove foil and rewrap in damp paper towel; microwave on high until heated through, turning once.
 Let stand 15 seconds.
 May be frozen up to 2 months.

 Editor's NoteThis is a fresh beef brisket, not corned beef.